 See the Python Packaging User Guide for more info.

-upload at the official PyPI (if the package is registered there already).
+to the official PyPI (if the package is registered there already).

 Then it will offer to upload to the other index servers that you have

 Note that since version 3.15, zest.releaser also looks for this information in